terintealexandrin18/exptrack/README.md

  ![category  of the expenses](assets/images/category.png)

  View Expenses by Category:
- - By analyzing spending in specific categories, users can better manage their expenses and budgets and track where their money is going.
+ - By analysing spending in specific categories, users can better manage their expenses and budgets and track where their money is going.

  ![expenses by category](assets/images/viewexpensesbycategory.png)